PaloAltoNetworks/pan-os-python/README.md

 #### Support ####

-For fastest response to support, setup, help or feedback, please post to answers.splunk.com and tag your questions with 'palo' or paloalto'
+For fastest response to support, setup, help or feedback, please post to answers.splunk.com and tag your questions with `paloalto`.

-Alternatively, contact: bd-sec@splunk.com

 ## IMPORTANT ##